NVIDIA/aistore/transport/README.md

 ## Stream Bundle

 Stream bundle (`transport.StreamBundle`) in this package is motivated by the need to broadcast and multicast continuously over a set of long-lived TCP sessions.
-The scenarios in storage clustering include intra-cluster replication and erasure coding, rebalancing (upon *target-added* and *target-removed* events) and MapReduce-generated flows, and more.
+The scenarios in storage clustering include intra-cluster replication and erasure coding, rebalancing (upon *target-added* and *target-removed* events) and MapReduce-generated flows and more.

 In each specific case, a given clustered node needs to maintain control and/or data flows between itself and multiple other clustered nodes, where each of the flows would be transferring large numbers of control and data objects, or parts of thereof.